Trovatella/-Memorie-dal-Villaggio-MSN/index.md

- Google is already an apocalypse: a power that invades people privacy and manipulateur datas,exfiltrating these through the AI of Google without the Real User consent (policies are not the same as those of Microsoft) to then be biases and overturned.
+ Google is already an apocalypse: a power that invades people privacy and manipulate the users datas,exfiltrating these through the AI of Google without the Real User consent (policies are not the same as those of Microsoft) to then be biases and overturned.
  (Paola Blondet)